-In this review we have seen in different experiments the remarkable features of quasistatic brittle tearing (fracture propagation in isotropic thin sheets when large out-ofplane bending is involved).
+In this review we have seen in different experiments the remarkable features of quasistatic brittle tearing (fracture propagation in thin sheets when large out-of-plane bending is involved).
 Fracture paths are extremely reproducible, and follow regular geometric figures.

 This is due to the fact that in a first approximation the sheets can often be considered as inextensible and infinitely flexible (the inextensible fabric model).
 In such simplified systems, there is no elasticity, and only the geometrical non-linearities are left, so that fracture mechanics obeys geometry.
 Although these configurations are highly non-linear, they might be an interesting example to teach in an introduction to fracture mechanics, because they convey essential non-trivial features of Griffith's criterion without the mathematical difficulties of three-dimensional elasticity.
-We note that these geometrical rules are modified when the material is anisotropic (Takei et al. 2013), the crack path remaining highly reproducible, but depending on the variation of fracture energy G_c with orientation.

-A better description of the system should include nonlinear thin sheet elasticity, but this leads to great difficulties, and only one case is really accessible to the analysis.
-Nevertheless rough estimates suggest that the geometrical rules obtained in the inextensible fabric model should be a good guide for analysis if the system is large compared to two lengthscales:
+A better description of the system should include non-linear thin sheet elasticity, but this leads to great difficulties, and only one case is really accessible to analytics.
+Nevertheless rough estimates suggest that the geometrical rules obtained in the inextensible fabric model should be a good guide for analysis if the system is large compared to two lengthscales :

-$$l_E = G_c/E,$$
+$$l_E = G_c / E,$$